Skip to main content

 Communicate your unavailability before starting: tell colleagues and family you will be available after 6 hours and 45 minutes.
 Put your phone on airplane mode, close email and messaging apps, and use a physical do-not-disturb sign if working in a shared space.
 Setting a visible timer gives others a concrete endpoint to wait for.

-How do I prevent burnout during a 6 hours and 45 minutes study session?
+What home improvement projects fit in a 6 hours and 45 minutes session?

-What standardized exams require 6 hours and 45 minutes practice sessions?
+What professional certifications benefit from 6 hours and 45 minutes practice sessions?

 Related Tools